KhodaevaUliana/PathFinder/frontend/README.md

 managing user accounts, and visualizing routes on a map (powered by Leaflet).
 Communicates with the Java/Spring backend via REST API.

-This repository is only fronend, backend can be found [in another repository]([https://github.com/KhodaevaUliana/PathFinder-Backend]), full project description is [here]([https://github.com/KhodaevaUliana/PathFinder]).

 ## Features
 - Interactive map powered by Leaflet: Users can click on the map